 Phishing emails: By clicking a link or downloading an attachment in a phishing email, text message, instant message, or social media post, you could accidentally download malware designed to track keystrokes.

-- Infected systems: Keyloggers can take advantage of an already-infected device or system and install other malicious software into that system.
+Infected systems: Keyloggers can take advantage of an already-infected device or system and install other malicious software into that system.

-Keylogging malware can infect your computer through many of the same mechanisms as other common viruses, but it can also be intentionally purchased and downloaded.
-In short, keyloggers can either be tools or weapons, depending on who is installing them and how they’re using the acquired information.
+What makes these tools problematic are issues of actor intent and victim consent.
+In short, keyloggers can either be tools or weapons, depending on who’s installing them and how they’re using the acquired information.

 Types of keyloggers

 For the general public, keyloggers are most commonly spread online via phishing scams, Trojan viruses, and fake websites.
-Hackers’ main goal is to obtain victims’ passwords, personal information, usernames, or banking information.
+The hacker’s main goal is usually to obtain victims’ passwords, personal information, usernames, or banking information.

 Kernel level: These are complex and difficult to write, so they aren’t especially common.
 Once installed, keyloggers affecting your device at the core of its operating system are especially difficult to diagnose and eradicate, as they’ve essentially been handed the “keys” to your device.

 These keyloggers can’t be detected by antivirus software because they aren’t installed on the computer, and they use their own internal memory to store and encrypt data.

-- Keyboard: These keyloggers are installed either in the wiring connecting a keyboard to a computer or directly in the keyboard itself.
+Keyboard: These keyloggers are installed either in the wiring connecting a keyboard to a computer or directly in the keyboard itself.

-- Third-party recording: The least sophisticated form of keylogger attack is an external recording device like a camera, which can be strategically placed to monitor public keypads or computer keyboards.
+Third-party recording: The least sophisticated form of keylogger attack is an external recording device like a camera, which can be strategically placed to monitor public keypads or computer keyboards.